AKT Exam Feedback Report (January 2026)

 Neurology (Clinical topic)

 Since 2024, there have been four annual sittings of the AKT exam.
-After three of the last four sittings of the AKT exam, we have highlighted a need for improvement regarding:
+After four of the last four sittings of the AKT exam, we have highlighted a need for improvement regarding:

 Neurology